tomoe-mami/weechat-scripts/prettype/README.md

 called twice, one at the beginning of portion of text you want to protect and another one at the end of it.

-Portion of text that looks like URL will be escaped automatically.

-Automatic nicks and channels completion can be done if you use the alternative completion items provided by this script: `prettype_nicks` (for nicks) and `prettype_channels` (for channels).
-For example:

-    /set weechat.completion.default_template "%(prettype_nicks)|%(prettype_channels)"
+URLs will be escaped automatically.
+If you want to auto-escape nick completion, you can combine this script with [nick_complete_wrapper.lua][2].

 ### Original Text